1. Performances of Classical Works

 Kate is a Form 6 student at SKH Lam Woo Memorial Secondary School.
 She created the arrangement by ear (i.e., nothing is written down), so sheet music is not available, but we plan on contacting publishers this summer to see of they are interested in releasing a score of her version.
 She is now preparing to take her public exams, so her music life will be on hold for a few months.
 However, she plans to record two more arrangements of songs from the same series—Moonlight Drawn by Cloulds—after she finishes her exams.

 This is the fourteenth song in our music series featuring students at SKH Lam Woo Memorial Secondary School in Hong Kong.
 The purpose of this series is allow students to share their love of music while helping them develop their talents as performers and songwriters (and arrangers!).
-To view the whole series. featuring originals and covers in English, Cantonese and Japanese, you can go to: longzijun.wordpress.com/works/student-music-originals-and-covers/.
+To view the whole series. featuring originals and covers in English, Cantonese and Japanese, you can go to: you can go to: Student Music: Originals and Covers.
 Kate’s other videos in this series include her arrangements of Feast of Starlight (from the soundtrack to The Hobbit: The Desolation of Smaug) and I Vow to Thee My Country and her cover of Taylor Swift’s Breathe.

 Credits: Composition: Misty Road (안갯길) (Love in the Moonlight OST Part 4) Music composed by Jinyoung (진영) of B1A4 Piano arrangement by Kate Kwok Piano performance by Kate Kwok Recording and video by longzijun